State Auditor announces “Stay in the ‘Sip” fellowship - NewsBreak

 JACKSON, Miss. ( WJTV ) – A new fellowship is available for Mississippi accounting students who are interested in working for the Office of the State Auditor.

 The “Stay in the ‘Sip Fellowship” pays for college tuition, books and fees for accounting students for up to three years.
-In return, the student will work for the Office of the State Auditor for at least two years after graduation.Kentucky inmate honored for actions during deadly tornado
+In return, the student will work for the Office of the State Auditor for at least two years after graduation.Target to pay workers a starting wage of up to $24 an hour

 All accounting students at Mississippi colleges and universities are encouraged to apply.
 The fellowship includes a paid internship at the Office of the State Auditor, health insurance and other workplace benefits even while in school.